buddhirameshi/ElevatorController/README.md

 ### Sample Interactive Session
 ```
 Elevator Simulation Started.
-Hello I'm the elevator controller
+Hello, I'm the elevator controller
 **********************
 The lift is idle and currently at floor number 1
 There are only 10 floors.
-The highest floor is 10 and the lowest floor is 1
+The highest floor is 10, and the lowest floor is 1

 Enter requests: [3#u],[5#d]
 **********************